AndreasNeilJensen/Tyr/README.md

 # Tyr
 Simple USB logging program which automatically logs the information of the attached computer relatively platform independently.
-The program is written in Java and a very lightweight .BAT file.
+The project is written in Java and also contains a very lightweight .BAT file.